samjones00/docs/docs/_includes/web-trouble.md

 ### web: command not found

-If after installing the `dotnet` web tool it fails with `bash: web: command not found` you'll need to add **dotnet tools** to your `PATH` which you can do in Linux using Bash with:
+If after installing the `dotnet` web tool it fails with `bash: web: command not found` you'll need to add **dotnet tools** to your `PATH` which you can do in Linux Bash with:

     $ echo "export PATH=\$HOME/.dotnet/tools:\$PATH" >> ~/.bashrc
     $ . ~/.bashrc